azavea/raster-vision/docs/usage/basics.rst

 .. currentmodule:: rastervision.pytorch_learner

 A :class:`~dataset.dataset.GeoDataset` (provided by Raster Vision's :mod:`~rastervision.pytorch_learner` plugin) is a `PyTorch-compatible dataset <https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset>`__ that can readily be wrapped into a `DataLoader <https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader>`__ and used by any PyTorch training code.
-Raster Vision provides a :class:`~learner.Learner` class for training models, but you can also use GeoDatasets with either your own custom training code, or with a 3rd party library like `PyTorch Lightning <https://www.pytorchlightning.ai/>`__.
+Raster Vision provides a :class:`~learner.Learner` class for training models, but you can also use GeoDatasets with either your own custom training code, or with a 3rd party library like :doc:`PyTorch Lightning <tutorials/lightning_workflow>`.

 .. seealso::